chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 What this is NOT:
 -We are not moving to a global fixed ticking system.
 Though these systems have huge advantages, we don't think it is a good universal solution for the engine.
 -That said, we recognize that it is the right solution for many things and we want to enable support for that.
-Nothing in this system /requires/ dynamic ticking, but it is something we feel the need to support.
+Our goal is that the user simulation code is independent of ticking being fixed or not.
 -To be clear: widely different, variable, fluctuating tick rates between clients and server is basically the root problems we are fighting here.
 -Related, we are also not all in on a "predict everything: seamlessly and automatically" solution.
 We still feel player prediction is best kept to a minimum (meaning: predict the minimum amount of stuff you can get away with).
 -But, we are trying to make it way easier to write predictive gameplay systems.
 Easier to write, to debug and reason about.